-As the corporate entity charged by law with governing a school district, each school board sits in trust for its entire community.Community is defined as all those to whom the school board understands itself to be accountable for district performance such as taxpayers, residents, voters, parents, and students.
+As the corporate entity charged by law with governing a school district, the school board sits in trust for its entire community.Community is defined as all those to whom the school board understands itself to be accountable for district performance such as taxpayers, residents, voters, parents, and students.

 Community is a subset of all the stakeholders to whom the board has responsibility such as staff, vendors, local government, institutions of higher learning, business owners and leaders, parochial and private schools, and others.